igorsimjanoski/LaserSquad/README.md

   1. 0 - star gate
   2. @ - obstacle
   3. > or < or ^ represents your last movement and direction you're heading into
-  4. * - representing walls of the missiong, you can reach them but you can't cross over them
+  4. * - representing walls(boundaries) of the mission, you can reach them but you can't cross over them
 ```

 ## Weapons